nietoperz809/sirens/README.md

 # YelpMachine!
-Police Sound Simulator
+Police Sound and other Siren Simulator

-This is a little Java Swing app that plays some fire and police sounds.
+This is a little Java Swing app that plays siren sounds.
 Just click on a button or hit the associated key.
 All sounds can be played simultaneously.

-Have fun!
+New: added WW2 air raid sound!
+Coming next: the terrific train horn.